-To facilitate orderly, efficient and environmentally sound development compatible with the character and physical setting of the plan area minimizing conflicts between agricultural and urban land uses.
+To facilitate orderly and efficient development compatible with the character and physical setting of the plan area minimizing conflicts between agricultural, recreational, and urban land uses.

 - A. Maintain a sustainable land use pattern that recognizes the sensitivity of natural areas. - B. Promote contiguous development patterns within the urban expansion area that can be efficiently serviced with the necessary infrastructure networks. - C. Promote an equitable distribution of the indirect costs and benefits of growth between the two municipalities.